 “My brother is stealing money from our elderly mother.”

 It’s not only scam artists who prey on the elderly.
 It could be their own child.

-"Mom never changed her Power of Attorney.
-Now she has advanced Alzheimer’s and it’s too late"
+“My mother-in-law never changed her Power of Attorney.
+Now she has advanced Alzheimer’s and it’s too late.”

-Families should have an honest discussion with aging parents about appointing a POA, before the elder loses the ability to make decisions.
+Families should have an honest discussion with aging parents about appointing a POA before they lose the ability to make decisions.

-"My mother turned me and my siblings in for abuse"
+“My mother is threatening to turn me in for abuse.”

-Whether it is due to dementia or spite, an elderly parent might charge a caregiver with abuse.
+Whether it is due to dementia or out of spite, an elderly parent might accuse a caregiver of abuse.
 Even if it is unfounded, the caregiver is in a heap of legal trouble.

-If you are experiencing legal issues associated with elderly parents, you are not alone.
+If you are experiencing legal issues associated with caregiving and elder abuse, you are not alone.
 Connect with other caregivers who have similar problems, on the Caregiver Forum and use the Elder Law Attorney Directory to find legal counsel in your area.